deepset-ai/haystack-json-schema/README.md

-# haystack-json-schema
+# Haystack: JSON Schema for Pipeline YAML files

-JSON Schema for validationg Haystack Pipeline YAML files
+JSON Schema for validating Haystack Pipeline YAML files.
+These schemas are [references in SchemaStore](https://www.schemastore.org/json/) and allow IDEs to validate your Haystack Pipeline YAML files.